Exporting guide to Singapore

 Ease of doing business

-Singapore is ranked by the World Bank as the second easiest place in the world to start, run and do business (World Bank, 2019).
-You can set up a new business in a matter of hours.
-Singapore has a stable government, strong rule of law and effective regulatory system.
+New businesses can be set up in a matter of hours as Singapore has a stable government, strong rule of law and effective regulatory system.

 Common business environment with the UK